stubz151/analytics-accelerator-s3/README.md

 s3SeekableInputStreamFactory.close();
 ```

-## Summary of Optimisations
+## Summary of Optimizations

 Analytics Accelerator Library for Amazon S3 accelerates read performance of objects stored in Amazon S3 by integrating AWS Common Run Time (CRT) libraries, delivering read-only workload optimizations, and implementing optimizations specific to Parquet files.
 The AWS CRT is a software library built for interacting with AWS services, that implements best practice performance design patterns, including timeouts, retries, and automatic request parallelization for high throughput.
-`S3SeekableInputStreamFactory` can be used to initialise streams for all file types to benefit from read-only workload optimizations on top of benefits coming from CRT.
+`S3SeekableInputStreamFactory` can be used to initialize streams for all file types to benefit from read-only workload optimizations on top of benefits coming from CRT.
 These optimizations are:

-* Sequential prefetching - The toolkit detects sequential read patterns to prefetch data and reduce latency, and reads the full object when the object is small to minimize the number of read operations.
+* Sequential prefetching - The library detects sequential read patterns to prefetch data and reduce latency, and reads the full object when the object is small to minimize the number of read operations.
-* Small object prefetching - The toolkit will prefetch the object if the object size is less than 3MB.
+* Small object prefetching - The library will prefetch the object if the object size is less than 3MB.

  When the `S3URI` has the file extension `.parquet` or `.par`, we use the following Apache Parquet specific optimisations:

-* Parquet footer caching - The toolkit reads the last 1MB of a parquet file as soon as a stream to a parquet object is opened and caches it in memory.
+* Parquet footer caching - The library reads the last 1MB of a parquet file as soon as a stream to a parquet object is opened and caches it in memory.
 This is done to prevent multiple small GET requests that occur at the tail
   of the file for the parquet metadata, `pageIndex`, and bloom filter structures.
-* Predictive column prefetching - The toolkit tracks recent columns being read using parquet metadata.
+* Predictive column prefetching - The library tracks recent columns being read using parquet metadata.
 When
-  subsequent parquet files which have these columns are opened, the toolkit will prefetch these columns.
-For example, if columns `x` and `y` are read from `A.parquet` , and then `B.parquet` is opened, and it also contains columns named `x` and `y`, the toolkit will prefetch them asynchronously.
+  subsequent parquet files which have these columns are opened, the library will prefetch these columns.
+For example, if columns `x` and `y` are read from `A.parquet` , and then `B.parquet` is opened, and it also contains columns named `x` and `y`, the library will prefetch them asynchronously.

 ## Contributions